lscripts0/l-redm-ui/README.md

 The build outputs to `html/`, which is what the resource ships.

-The interface uses the Zilla Slab and Graduate typefaces from Google Fonts, bundled locally.
-Both are licensed under the SIL Open Font License, so commercial use and redistribution are fine; the license texts live in `licenses/`.

 ## Support

 If you find this resource useful, you can support development on Ko-fi: